Learning to Solve the AC-OPF using Sensitivity-Informed Deep Neural Networks: Sensitivity Analysis for QCQP-based OPF

 Under the strict complementarity, regularity, and second-order optimality conditions, matrix $\bS$ is guaranteed to be invertible; see Theorem~2.1 and Corollary~2.1 of \cite{fiacco1976sensitivity}.

 \begin{lemma}[\cite{fiacco1976sensitivity}] If Assumptions~\ref{as:scs}--\ref{as:secorder} hold, matrix $\bS^{-1}$ exists. \end{lemma}

 Lemma~\ref{le:Sinv} implies that under the stated assumptions, the optimal primal and dual variables of \eqref{eq:Ptheta} vary smoothly with changes in parameter $\btheta$, and the associated sensitivities can be found via~\eqref{eq:diff}.
+Prior works that compute sensitivities of optimal primal and dual variables for scalar-parameterized OPF instances rely on the non-singularity of $\bS$~\cite{Almeida94parametric}, \cite{Ajjarapu95OCPF}.

 While Assumptions~\ref{as:scs}--\ref{as:secorder} seem to be standard in the optimization literature, our recent work on the optimal dispatch of inverters in distribution grids demonstrated analytically and numerically that LICQ (Assumption~\ref{as:regular}) is violated frequently~\cite{SGKCB2020}.
-Instances violating LICQ can be conceived for the AC-OPF in~\eqref{eq:P2} too.
+Instances violating LICQ can be conceived for the AC-OPF in~\eqref{eq:P2} too~\cite{Almeida16ill}, \cite{Dorfler18LICQ}.
 To bring up one such example, consider a power system where a load bus $m$ is connected to the rest of the system through another bus $n$ via a single transmission line $(m,n)$.
 As bus $m$ is a load bus, it contributes two equality constraints \eqref{eq:P1:pl} and \eqref{eq:P1:ql}.
 It can be shown that if any of the three following scenarios occurs, LICQ fails: \emph{i)} the voltage limits in \eqref{eq:P1:vlim} become binding (above or below) for both buses $m$ and $n$; \emph{ii)} line $(m,n)$ becomes congested [cf.~\eqref{eq:P1:flim}] and a voltage limit at bus $m$ becomes binding; or \emph{iii)} line $(m,n)$ becomes congested and a voltage limit at bus $n$ becomes binding.
+Further detailed examples for AC-OPF instances violating LICQ can be found in~\cite{Almeida16ill}, \cite{Dorfler18LICQ}.
 Attempting to circumvent LICQ violation via problem reformulations may be futile as their occurrences depend on $\btheta$, and are thus hard to analyze.
-This critical observation leads us to question \emph{q2)}.
+Under certain assumptions on OPF instances and load variations, LICQ occurrences can be shown to have zero measure~\cite{Dorfler18LICQ}.
+If the required assumptions are not met, resorting to Fritz-John rather than the KKT conditions for sensitivity analysis has been proposed~\cite{Almeida16ill}.
+However, before tackling the singularity of $\bS$ due to LICQ violation, we must answer question \emph{q2)}.